swipswaps/objectiv-analytics/analysis/objectiv_bach/README.md

 # Objectiv Bach Extensions

 With these extensions, you can extend the available operations of Bach, Objectiv's data modeling library.
-For more information about Bach, check out the Bach [README](/bach/README.md) or the [Modeling section of Objectiv Docs](https://objectiv.io/docs/modeling).
+For more information about Bach, check out the Bach [README](/bach/README.md) or the [Modeling section of Objectiv's Docs](https://objectiv.io/docs/modeling).

 ## Running Bach
 To run Bach, use the following command: